-- When you undo a test failover, the new set of disks will be maintained or deleted as specified in the test failover settings of the protection job. - At any time during a test failover, you can undo the test, perform a live failover, or failover to a snapshot.
-(Performing a live failover or failing over to a snapshot will automatically undo any test in progress.) - Failover to a snapshot-Select this option to initiate a full, live failover without using the current data on the target.
+- 1. On the Jobs page, highlight the job that you want to failover and click Failover, Cutover, or Recover in the toolbar. - 2.
+Select the type of failover to perform. - Failover to live data-Select this option to initiate a full, live failover using the current data on the target.
+This option will shutdown the source machine (if it is online), stop the protection job, and start the replica virtual machine on the target with full network connectivity. - Perform test failover-This option is not applicable to full server to ESX jobs. - Failover to a snapshot-Select this option to initiate a full, live failover without using the current data on the target.
 Instead, select a snapshot and the data on the target will be reverted to that snapshot.
 This option will not be available if there are no snapshots on the target.
 To help you understand what snapshots are available, the Type indicates the kind of snapshot. - Scheduled-This snapshot was taken as part of a periodic snapshot. - Deferred-This snapshot was taken as part of a periodic snapshot, although it did not occur at the specified interval because the job between the source and target was not in a good state. - Manual-This snapshot was taken manually by a user. - 3.
 Select how you want to handle the data in the target queue. - Apply data in target queues before failover or cutover-All of the data in the target queue will be applied before failover begins.
 The advantage to this option is that all of the data that the target has received will be applied before failover begins.
 The disadvantage to this option is depending on the amount of data in queue, the amount of time to apply all of the data could be lengthy. - Discard data in the target queues and failover or cutover immediately-All of the data in the target queue will be discarded and failover will begin immediately.
 The advantage to this option is that failover will occur immediately.
 The disadvantage is that any data in the target queue will be lost. - 4.
-When you are ready to begin failover, click Failover. - 5.
-If you performed a test failover, you can undo it by selecting Undo Failover or Cutover in the toolbar.
-The replica virtual machine on the target will be shut down and deleted if you chose to use an alternate virtual machine for the test.
-The virtual disks for used for the test will be deleted.
+When you are ready to begin failover, click Failover.